caspergrl/GT-UX-UI-Dec2022-June2023/19-week/02-lesson.md

 Knowing how to use Chrome's Web Inspector tool and debug code puts students at a career advantage.
 Take a moment to connect this skill to working with design teams in the professional world.

 > :briefcase: **Employer Competitive Note:** Debugging with Chrome's Web Inspector will help UI designers communicate with developers.
 It's much more convincing in giving the developer an idea of what went wrong when you can point out the line the error occurred in the UI you have designed.
 Students will also be able to double-check the product they designed to make sure everything is working appropriately.

-Debugging is an essential skill for UX developers.
-Why?
-It means that when they find something that isn’t working with their code, they can look under the hood to see why.
-If you can’t debug your code, you’re not coding.

-For example: Would you submit a book you wrote to be published without sending it first to an editor?
-The same concept applies---you wouldn't push any code live without first debugging it.

-There are six stages to debugging for new front-end developers:

-1. That can't happen.
-2. That doesn't happen on my machine.
-3. That shouldn't happen.
-4. Why does this happen?
-5. Oh, I see.
-6. How did that ever work?

 **"Part of learning how to be an effective developer is learning how to debug your own code."**